26 Different Types of Moths in Arizona

 The adult moths have a wingspan of up to 11 cm and silvery blue-gray or brownish-black wings with distinctive white lines running along them.

-These types of moths in Arizona are typically active at night, and their larvae feed exclusively on Ceanothus shrubs such as white sagebrush and California buckeye.
+These moths are typically active at night in Arizona, and their larvae feed exclusively on Ceanothus shrubs such as white sagebrush and California buckeye.

 They tend to feed on these plants until they mature into adults, which often takes up to two years.